A documentary examining the life of filmmaker John Milius

 With so many of the Porridge cast no longer with us, there's an undeniable poignancy to the piece.
 Naturally, the never-bettered combination of Barker and Beckinsale are the stars of the show, but everyone gets their moment to shine - Ken Jones is superbly slippery as "horrible" Ives, Brian Wilde marvellously melancholy as Mr Barrowclough.
 Most interestingly of all, the newcomers to the mix - Geoffrey Bayldon and Philip Locke as the Governor and defrocked dentist Banyard respectively - are such good stand-ins, it's hard to imagine anyone else inhabiting their roles.
 But then, with material as good as this, Porridge would be appetising regardless of whom had been sent to Slade.

-The best ever sitcom-to-big-screen adaptation, Porridge provides great characters with more room to breath while serving as a wonderful if tragically premature send-off for the wonderful Richard Beckinsale.
+In a nutshell: The best ever sitcom-to-big-screen adaptation, Porridge provides great characters with more room to breath while serving as a wonderful if tragically premature send-off for the wonderful Richard Beckinsale.

 Find out who voted for Film4.com's list of the top 100 must-see films of the 21st Century so far